prisma/specs/schema/Readme.md

 ## Type Definition

 > ⚠ This is not implemented yet.
+See [tracking issue](https://github.com/prisma/prisma2/issues/801)

 Type definitions can be used to consolidate various type specifications into one type.